What Is Continuous Testing?

 Teams cannot move fast enough when they have no abilities to quickly analyze test results and filter noises among huge piles of test data.
 Mature CT in DevOps depends on being able to get quality visibility, analyze root cause analysis of issues, and optimize the overall quality activities in the pipeline.

-With faster, more flexible software delivery and stronger code, continuous testing is quickly becoming the mainstay for software vendors looking to quickly roll out new features while keeping their user experience stable and strengthening their brand.
+With faster, more flexible software delivery and stronger code, continuous testing in Agile is quickly becoming the mainstay for software vendors looking to quickly roll out new features while keeping their user experience stable and strengthening their brand.

 Continuous testing at every stage of software development helps minimize business risk and ensure companies are delivering high-quality, modern code ready for the future.